This can feel like an exciting and promising question to be asked in a job interview.

 Leaving your current employer too abruptly may come back to bite you hard in your next job search, when someone checks for a reference with that former employer (the former employer you left too quickly won’t be happy with you).

-And, turning in your notice in anticipation of a job offer can be a VERY big mistake when that job offer doesn’t happen because they ultimately chose someone else or the job was cancelled or put on hold.
-Don’t give your notice with a current employer until you have received that official job offer in writing with the right job title, manager, salary, and start date.
+And, turning in your notice in anticipation of a job offer can be a VERY big mistake when that job offer doesn’t happen because the employer ultimately chose someone else or the job was cancelled or put on hold.

 This is often asked of all qualified candidates, but do be well-prepared for this question so that you can make an excellent impression and, hopefully, a smooth transition if an offer is made.